kaesar/onmind-hal/README.md

 ## Adding New Services

+**Core vs. Optional Services**: Consider when defining a service, the third parameter in the `BaseService` constructor indicates if it's a core service (always installed) or an optional one.
+Core services are automatically included in every setup, while optional services are presented to the user for selection during the interactive prompts.

-To add a new service like MongoDB, follow these steps:
+To add a new service like **MongoDB**, follow these steps...

 ### 1. Define Service Type